Western Escarpment forest drive

 - You will need a 4WD or trail bike to access the park from the north.

-- From the north, drive 17km from Woodford via the D'Aguilar Highway, Neurum, Stanton and Rassmussen roads to the park's northern entrance
+- Drive 17km from Woodford via the D'Aguilar Highway, Neurum, Stanton and Rassmussen roads to the park's northern entrance

-- Continue south along the Mount Mee forest drive to The Gantry, near the southern entrance to the park.
+- Continue south along the Mount Mee forest drive to The Gantry.

 Before you visit